 Somebody thought it was necessary to ask Detroit Lions coach Jim Schwartz the question, even though the answer was obvious.

 Detroit has lost four of its last five games, and Stafford has been in a slump during that stretch.
-He has thrown 10 interceptions and nine touchdowns in that stretch.
-Stafford failed to throw a touchdown during a loss against Philadelphia, and threw three interceptions in Monday's defeat against Baltimore.
+He has thrown 10 interceptions and nine touchdowns during the past five games.
+Stafford failed to throw a touchdown during a loss against Philadelphia, and threw three interceptions during a defeat against Baltimore on Monday.

-One reporter was adventurous enough to ask Schwartz, who is snarly on a good day, if he has considered benching Stafford.
+One reporter who covers the Lions was adventurous enough to ask Schwartz, who is snarly on a good day, if he has considered benching Stafford.

 Schwartz was actually cordial, but his answer was “no."